Basics

 is an alternative.

-on your computer for VSC that uses ProxyJump
+on your computer for VSC (if you still have a ProxyJump

 Host vsc5